 A special donation

 The Swiss Paraplegic Foundation relies on donations.
-It is only with the generous support of many people that we can provide comprehensive assistance to people with a spinal cord injury and support them throughout their lives.
-In addition to numerous companies, foundations and individuals who donate, there are often special events and innovative ideas to support the Swiss Paraplegic Foundation.
+It is only with the generous support of many people that we are able to provide comprehensive assistance to people with a spinal cord injury and support them throughout their lives.
+In addition to numerous companies, foundations and individuals who donate, special events and innovative ideas frequently provide support for the Swiss Paraplegic Foundation.
 Thank you very much for this valuable commitment!

 A fund-raising campaign to say thank you2019